AT-Publishing/website/_howto/2017-09-04-how-to-move-ltc.md

 This newer format is called `P2SH` (pay-to-script-hash).

+* If you are here **just for the P2SH vs legacy address converter**, proceed to [https://litecoin-project.github.io/p2sh-convert/](https://litecoin-project.github.io/p2sh-convert/)

 #### Difference between P2SH and Legacy LTC address

 * Nested Segwit LTC address (P2SH): starts with `M` or more rarely`3`